richard-costa/richard-costa.github.io/notes/stats_mech_ii/stats_mech_ii_chap1_1.md

 We can use this condition to characterize the dilute gas as well as the classical regime.

 __Second assumption__.
 Since we have a dilute gas or low density of particles, those particles move as free particles.
-Only on short time intervals they interact with each other, that is, they collide.
+Only for short time intervals they interact with each other, that is, they collide.
 The nature of collisions is determined by what is called _cross section_, which will see in more detail later on.

 # 1.2 Phase Space and the Distribution Function